therealsatya/15440web/_pages/about.md

 ### Office Hours

-TA office hours will be held in the GHC 5th Floor Commons

-Satya's office hours will be held in GHC-9123.
+Faculty will hold office hours in their offices

-Babu's office hours will be held in 5th Floor Commons
+TAs will hold office hours in the GHC 5th Floor Commons

-Zack's  office hours will be held in GHC-4124

 ### Slides from Lectures and Recitations